v6cord/VVVVVV/FEATURES.md

 - There's now an option to disable only the music

-- All limits have been removed
+- The following limits have been removed:
+  - 500 scripts
+  - 500 script lines
+  - 200 entities in one room
+  - 100 roomtexts in one room
+  - 3000 placeable entities

 - `destroy(crewmates)` - destroy non-rescuable crewmates